matthewelsom/Project-JekyllStyleguide/README.md

-# Living Style Guide
+# Jekyll Style Guide

 👋 Hi!
-My name's [Matthew](https://matthewelsom.com), and I built this Jekyll-based tool that you can use to generate and document product or system user interface (UI) patterns in a simple [Living Style Guide](https://livingstyleguide.cc).
+My name's [Matthew](https://matthewelsom.com), and I built this Jekyll-based tool that you can use to generate and document product or system user interface (UI) patterns in a simple [Style Guide](https://jekyllstyleguide.com).

 ## Why?